Jeff Simmonds

 Jeff Simmonds (born 27 April 1944) is a former swimmer and athlete who participated at the 1968 Tel Aviv Paralympics, winning a silver medal.
 Before being a Paralympian, he was a notable rugby league half back with North Sydney Leagues Club.
 His rugby league career ended after a series of concussions and a serious fall.

 Personal

 Simmonds was born on 27 April 1944 in the Sydney suburb of Castlecrag.
 At the age of 21, in September 1965 he played in the premiership first grade preliminary final against Souths where he suffered concussion.
 He then went to Queensland for end of season games where he suffered further concussions.
-Finally, he frll from a hotel's fire escape in the Queensland town of Sarina.
+Finally, he fell from a hotel's fire escape in the Queensland town of Sarina.
 This fall, according to Simmonds, fractured his spine a few inches above the waist and he was then left a paraplegic.